igoose1/sending_queue/README.md

 ```

 #### Send text message
 To send text message add it to queue.
+Queue will send it if you started polling.
 ```python3
 queue.add_text_message(message.chat.id, 'Some strange words')
 ```